MY ROLE & SKILLS

 KEY TAKEAWAYS

 The barbershop industry is increasingly adopting digital solutions to improve customer experience, streamline operations, and enhance collaboration among staff.
 This case study explores the potential for developing a barbershop application composed of three distinct modules: Client, Admin (Shop Owner), and Barber (Collaborator).
+The research focuses on understanding the feasibility, benefits, and challenges of such an application.

 Lack of Unified Systems